NateEag/how-i-code/drafts/restful-apis.rst

 And you can do much of this caching transparently in your request creator.
 You give back the promise and the asker has no idea it was a cached one.

-Of course, you only give back a cached promise if the request-maker said cached data was acceptable.
+Of course, you only give back a cached promise if the requester said cached data was acceptable.

 You invalidate GET caches on PUTs and DELETEs, rather than based on timeouts,